 - All new SimulScan feature requests will be created in the Scanning Framework accessible through DataWedge and intent APIs.

-- The transitioned SimulScan features will be supported on all Zebra devices with built-in Imager and/or camera running Android 8.x Oreo and higher.
+- NextGen SimulScan features will be supported on all Zebra devices with built-in Imager and/or camera running Android 8.x Oreo and higher.

 - A next-gen version of SimulScan will be part of the Zebra Mobility DNA.